Table of Contents

 Make the Doug:

-• Add some water from the measuring cup, about 1/4 cup, to the active dry yeast bowl, and use a mini whisk or a pair of chopsticks to mix really well until it dissolves and turns into a smooth paste.
+- Add some water from the measuring cup, about 1/4 cup, to the active dry yeast bowl, and use a mini whisk or a pair of chopsticks to mix well until it dissolves and turns into a smooth paste.

-• Add the yeast paste to the big mixing bowl, and gradually add the rest of the water while kneading, until forms a smooth dough.
+- Add the yeast paste to the big mixing bowl, and gradually add the rest of the water while kneading, until forms a smooth dough.
+If you use a Stand Mixer, add everything to the mixer, use a silicone spatula to coarsely mix everything, and then turn the mixer to low.
+Let it run for a few minutes until it forms a smooth dough.

 Prep Pork Filling:

-• Use bamboo or wooden spatula to break down the pork and fold the pork into the seasoning ingredients.
-Once everything is loosely mixed, turn the spatula in one direction swiftly, either clock or counter-clockwise, until everything churned into a consistent & cohesive meat paste.
+- Use a bamboo or wooden spatula to break down the pork and fold the pork into the seasoning ingredients.
+Once everything is loosely mixed, turn the spatula in one direction swiftly, either clock or counter-clockwise, until everything churns into a consistent & cohesive meat paste.

 Make the Wrappers either using a rolling pin or a Stand Mixer